Preaching and Neurodiversity

 Testify to God showing up in neurodiversity

 Preachers are called by God to testify to the ways God shows up in our lives and in the world.
 One way God shows up is in the neurodiversity of the body of Christ.
-Therefore, preachers are invited to testify to the power of the neurodiversity paradigm as an expression of the extravagant welcome into the church for all people who are made in Imago Dei.
-“All” includes people within the neurodiversity paradigm: anxiety, autism, ADHD, ADD, bipolar, CPTSD, depression, dyslexia, PTSD, and stuttering (just to list the neurodiversity within my own extended family).
+Therefore, preachers are invited to testify to the power of the neurodiversity paradigm as an expression of the extravagant welcome into the church for all people, because all are made in Imago Dei.
+“All” includes people within the neurodiversity paradigm: anxiety, Autism, ADHD, bipolar, CPTSD, depression, dyslexia, PTSD, and stuttering (just to list the neurodiversity within my own extended family).

 Neurodiversity is not a medical condition, nor a diagnosis.
-Neurodiversity is a category reflecting the reality of brain differences without attaching a value judgment to the differences.
-Being neurodivergent is not labeled as bad or as a problem needing to be fixed.
+Neurodiversity is the range of differences in brain function and behavior.
+Being neurodivergent is not labeled as bad or a problem needing to be fixed.
 Being neurodivergent signifies a self-identity that empowers the person to describe their brain differences in non-stigmatized ways.

-To testify to the joy of neurodiversity is the invitation to preachers today.
+To testify to the joy of neurodiversity is the invitation of preachers today.
 Neurodivergent folks are in the church’s pulpits, choirs, pews, Sunday school classrooms, and fellowship halls.
-Additionally, we can celebrate this joy through play: Disability theologian Erin Raffety encourages churches to embrace more opportunities for play in our life together.
+One powerful way to end the stigma is to celebrate brain differences by focusing on the positive features, such as creative thinking and expression.
+There is a creative playfulness when we open ourselves to the gifts of neurodiversity.
+Disability theologian Erin Raffety encourages churches to embrace more opportunities for play in our life together.
 Based on her research, through play we can relax our minds and connect in authentic ways with one another.
 Raffety says time spent playing together is time well spent because it builds Christian community.
 This connection is at the heart of being the body of Christ.
 Neurodivergent folks can provide leadership by showing the church how play and creativity are forms of discipleship.

 Working Preacher's Narrative Lectionary newsletter is coming!